-- Encouraging the retention, expansion or attraction of export-base businesses-firms that provide goods or services to markets beyond the Tampa Bay metropolitan area.
-These traditionally include many manufacturers, but may also include services, such as, financial service firms, universities, certain health services and tourism.
-Universities represent an ideal export-based firm-they not only sell four-year degrees to students from outside the metropolitan area, but they require their customers to purchase four years of food, lodging and other living expenses.
-This strategy may extend to key members of a significant industry cluster. - Stimulating the development of import-substitution businesses-often smaller, sometimes home-based, firms that may fill an important "missing link" in the local economy, or may help lower costs by providing a less expensive, or more accessible, neighborhood supplier.
-Promotion of target industries, as defined by Florida Statutes, to create national and international investment opportunities in the County to stimulate high-wage job growth. - Preserve and protect strategic geographic areas best positioned and suited to accommodate and effectively compete for capital investment and job creation to maximize the County's economic potential while minimizing land use conflicts. - Continue to identify economic development opportunities through the County's economic development programs that include but not limited to the Redevelopment Pilot Project Area Program and Competitive Sites Program.

-- Offering more affordable options for transportation, day care, medical, housing and energy to low income communities, thereby improving their economic well-being, while creating a more reliable workforce and a greater consumer base.
-Identify opportunities and constraints and develop policies that promote development within strategic geographic areas by prioritizing the funding of infrastructure and provision of incentives to these areas; developing development-ready sites for targeted industries; promoting efficient use of land and discouraging sprawl. - Develop policies that will address the County's long-term jobs to housing ratio that will prevent an imbalance in the ratio and maintain an adequate balance Countywide.
+- Encouraging the retention, expansion or attraction of local marked and export based businesses-firms that provide goods to markets in unincorporated Hillsborough County and beyond..
+These traditionally include many manufacturers but may also include services such as financial service firms and universities. - Promotion of target industries, as defined by Florida Statutes, to create national and international investment opportunities in the County to stimulate high-wage job growth. - Preserve and protect strategic geographic areas best positioned and suited to accommodate and effectively compete for capital investment and job creation to maximize the County's economic potential while minimizing land use conflicts. - Continue to identify economic development opportunities through the County's economic development programs that include but are not limited to the Hillsborough County Redevelopment Incentives for Pilot Project Areas Program. - Offering more affordable options for transportation, daycare, medical care, housing and energy to low-income communities, thereby improving their economic well-being, while creating a more reliable workforce and a greater consumer base. - Identify opportunities and constraints and develop policies that promote development within strategic geographic areas by prioritizing the funding of transportation infrastructure and provision of incentives to these areas; developing development-ready sites for targeted industries; promoting efficient use of land and discouraging sprawl. - Develop policies that will address the County's long-term jobs to housing ratio that will prevent an imbalance in the ratio and maintain an adequate balance Countywide.